Isotropy testing in spatial point patterns: nonparametric versus parametric replication under misspecification: Simulation study

 \subsubsection{Replication methods}

 The main interest of our study is how different parametric or nonparametric replication methods affect results of isotropy tests.
-We apply four replication methods under incomplete information: parametric Monte Carlo (MC) with a correctly specified model (but unknown parameters), parametric MC with a misspecified model, nonparametric tiling, and nonparametric stochastic reconstruction.
-Examples of pattern replicates from these methods are presented in Figure~\ref{fig:reconstr}.
-We also consider Monte Carlo testing with a correctly specified model with {\em known} parameter values under the null, which we refer to as the MC oracle test.
-All these testing methods are summarised in Table \ref{tab:repl}, and we now explain each in more detail.
+We apply four replication methods under incomplete information: parametric with a correctly specified model (but unknown parameters), parametric with a misspecified model, nonparametric tiling, and nonparametric stochastic reconstruction.
+We also consider testing with a correctly specified parametric model with {\em known} parameter values under the null, which we refer to as the parametric oracle test.
+All these testing methods are summarised in Table \ref{tab:repl}, and examples of pattern replicates are presented in Figure~\ref{fig:reconstr}.
+We now explain each in more detail.